-Kludde are a Belgian black metal band and this is their second album.
+Downfall of Gaia are a German post-black metal band and this is their sixth album.

 Endorphins Lost are from the US and play grindcore.
-This is their second album.
+This is their third album.

 I enjoyed Endorphins Lost’s 2018 split with Osk, and I enjoyed their 2019 album Seclusions.
 Their successful run continues, as now, I also enjoy Night People too.
 14 tracks, 20 minutes; Night People is succinct and to the point, yet doesn’t lack in finesse or depth.
 Continue reading “Endorphins Lost – Night People (Review)”

 This is the debut album from French doom band Monastr.

 Crushing together crust, post-metal, and sludge into 40 minutes of scathing doom, On Your Knees is a harrowing journey into the darkness of the real world’s horrors.
 There’s no escape here, only the harshness of reality.
 Continue reading “Monastr – On Your Knees (Review)”

 This is the debut album from international grindcore band Kill Division.

 Kill Division boast current and ex-members of bands such as Aborted, Bent Sea, Gruesome, Inhuman Condition, Malevolent Creation, Megadeth, Soilwork, and Venom Inc. in their ranks, so you know a lot of experience has gone into this album.
 Continue reading “Kill Division – Peace Through Tyranny (Review)”